ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ![Diagram](architecture.png)

 ### Prerequisites
-- You need Docker installed.
+- Docker is installed on your local machine.
-- Java 17
+- Java 17 is installed.
-- Eclipse, if you want to customize the application (optional).
+- Eclipse (optional) is installed, if you want to customize the application.
-- You have Watson STT deployed on a Kubernetes or OpenShift cluster.
+- You have deployed Watson STT on a Kubernetes or OpenShift cluster.

 The Feign library is used to make REST calls.
 Below is the list of libraries that are used for this application.
 ```